Air Conditioner Repair Checklist

 If you rely on a smart thermostat, such as one made by Nest, Ecobee, Lux, Honeywell or Bosch, check the manufacturer’s website for troubleshooting.
 If you’re still having problems, contact us at 256-801-4701 for help.

 Your AC typically has a power-cutting switch near its outdoor unit.
 This lever is typically in a metal box attached to your home.
-If your AC has recently been serviced, the lever may have accidentally been placed in the “off” position.
+If your AC has recently been serviced, the lever may have accidentally been turned off.

 Overflowing Condensate Drain Pan